basecamp/highrise-api/sections/people.md

 * `GET /people.xml` returns a collection of people that are visible to the authenticated user.
 * `GET /people.xml?n=500` returns a collection of people that are visible to the authenticated user offset by the given amount. (page limit of 500)
 * `GET /people.xml?title=CEO` returns a collection of people that have a specific title.
-Uses pagination like List All.
-If no people with that title exist, an empty people container will be returned.
 * `GET /people.xml?tag_id=#{tag_id}` returns a collection of people that have been tagged with the tag responding to `#{tag_id}`.
 * `GET /people.xml?since=20070425154546` returns a collection of people that have been created or updated since the time passed in through the URL.
 * `GET /companies/#{company_id}/people.xml` returns a collection of people that belong to the company referenced in the URL.

-If no people are returned for a given search, an empty `<people>` element will be in the response.
+If no people are returned for the given parameters, an empty `<people>` container will be in the response.

 When filtering with the `since` parameter, the collection is ordered by ascending `updated_at` (oldest to newest).
-The since parameter should be in the `yyyymmddhhmmss` format and in UTC.
+The `since` parameter should be in the `yyyymmddhhmmss` format and in UTC.

 **Response:**